JeremyJones/hotjar-realtime-survey/5_architectural_design.md

 This section contains information on platforms & software which is not used in the delivery of this project, and any associated relevant detail.

-*Amazon Web Services*
+*Amazon Web Services (AWS)*

 Although hosted on Digital Ocean rather than AWS, the system uses standard open-source tools for maximum compatibility with other hosting providers.
-Additionally, it  _should_ be compatible with _AWS Lambda_ using the Zappa wrapper, effectively allowing for serverless hosting / zero infrastructure.
+Additionally, it  _should_ be compatible with _AWS Lambda_ using the [Zappa](https://github.com/Miserlou/Zappa) wrapper, effectively allowing for serverless hosting / zero infrastructure.

 *PostgreSQL*